PseudoPau/ThesisLog/Writing/Operational Manual V2(W7).md

 *`Screenshot from Nostalighia, 1983, Tarkovsky`*[^9]

-“The film [Stalker] needs to be slower and duller at the start so that the viewers who walked into the wrong theatre have time to leave before the main action starts.”
+The film [Stalker] needs to be slower and duller at the start so that the viewers who walked into the wrong theatre have time to leave before the main action starts.
-*(Andrei Tarkovsky, 2021, p.68)*[^7]
+*(Andrei Tarkovsky, n.d.)*

-In the face of such representational open slather, the philosophical questions of plausibility and implausibility override those concerning the true and the false.
-The shift of interest from the thing to its image, and especially from space to time, to the instant, leads to a shift in polarities from the old black-and-white real-figurative dichotomy to the more relative actual-virtual.
+You have to be a child—incidentally children understand my pictures very well, and I haven’t met a serious critic who could stand knee-high to those children.
+We think that art demands special knowledge; we demand some higher meaning from an author, but the work must act directly on our hearts or it has no meaning at all.
-*(Paul Virilio, 1984, p.70)*[^5]
+*(Andrei Tarkovsky, n.d.)*

 ---